nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/OpenCore/readme.md

   <tr>
    <td><strong>Expected Outcome</strong>
    </td>
-   <td>Ensure that scientists currently active in open source development are also aware of inclusivity of open science norms.
+   <td>Ensure that scientists currently active in open source development are also aware of inclusivity of open science norms
    </td>
-   <td>NASA scientists will understand how to participate in open science communities and see the benefits to their scientific impact.
+   <td>NASA scientists will understand how to participate in open science communities and see the benefits to their scientific impact
    </td>
   </tr>
 </table>